 With an interest in both gestalt therapy and existential philosophy and a corporate background, my approach has a practical, philosophical feel whilst being grounded in experience too.
 Balancing listening and empathy with challenge and creative but authentic expression is part of the art of being a coach/therapist and is what I would seek from a similar professional myself.

-Prior to this career, I had over 20 years in the corporate world and understand ’real-world’ pressure, office politics, aggressive targets, presentation anxiety and the other varied challenges of that arena.
+Prior to this career, I had over 20 years in technical, commercial and consulting roles and have experienced ’real-world’ pressures: competition, office politics, aggressive targets, presentation anxiety and the other varied challenges of that arena.

 Training, qualifications & experience

 I am an accredited member of the UKCP.
 For those who are not aware – and most members of the public have no need to be – the UKCP requires a postgraduate level of training lasting about 4-5 years and is the most respected and rigorous psychotherapy professional body in the UK.
 I maintain a continuous journey of supplementary training workshops to support and aid my work and personal development.

 Whilst training is an ongoing aspect of this profession, some notable milestones include training in hypnotherapy, Neuro-Linguistic Programming (NLP), gestalt counselling, organisational coaching, CBT and existential psychotherapy.
 I now integrate my skills and knowledge into a pluralistic approach with gestalt and existential thinking at the heart of my work.
 For more information see my Psychotherapy/Counselling page.

 In addition to this, I am the technical editor of the European Journal for Qualitative Research in Psychotherapy (www.EJQRP.org) and hold the following qualifications: